Ecuador

 the Galapagos Bluebanded Goby (iNaturalist),

-Cable's Goby (STRI),
+Cable's Goby (STRI WM),

-the Galapagos Batfish (STRI),
+the Galapagos Batfish (STRI WM),

 and the likely extinct Galapagos Damsel (FishBase).
 Known